buhrmi/inertiax/README.md

 </Form>
 ```

 `frame: "_top"` handles the **success** case — the response lands in the top frame.
 But if validation fails and your controller calls `redirect_back`, you want the errors to render back inside the modal, not in `_top`.
-This next section explains how to do that.

-### Handling validation errors in the right frame
+To do that, you have to specify the modal's frame id in the response header.

 Every Inertia X request includes an `X-Inertia-Frame` header with the originating frame's id.
 The server can return an `X-Inertia-Frame` response header to override where the response lands — this is what makes the `frame: "_top"` example above work.